pokepay/cornucopia/README.md

-Clone of https://github.com/cornucopia-rs/cornucopia for our usecase.
+Fork of https://github.com/cornucopia-rs/cornucopia for our usecase.

 The original seems to be stucking.